letMarchezi/letMarchezi/README.md

 - 💾 Almost every assignment I have been developing in my CS degree is here: [University Assignments](https://github.com/letMarchezi/UniversityAssignments)
 - ✈️ I'll be open to student exchange programs and job opportunities in 6 months when my research is concluded
 - 👯 I’m looking to collaborate on any subject listed above
 - 📫 Want to contact me?
-Send a email to leticiabossatto@gmail.com
+Send a DM to [my linkedin](linkedin.com/in/letmarchezi/) account!
 - :hibiscus: Pronouns: She/her
 - ⚡ Fun fact: I love cats and Studio Ghibli movies :cat: